 The importance of laws, whether they be those that govern the class, the college or the country, are consistently reinforced throughout regular college days, as well as when dealing with behaviour and through assemblies.
-Students are taught the values and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
+Students in PSHE and Professional Ethics lessons, as well as across other curriculum subjects, are taught the values and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service help reinforce this message.
 The college operates Restorative Practice systems as part of the Behaviour Policy, where students are taught the importance of making good decisions and the consequences of poor decisions.
 This system is rigorously upheld so that everyone in college recognises that the rules of the college are applied fairly and consistently.